 The recoverable amount of this CGU was based on its value in use, determined by discounting the future cash flows to be generated from the continuing use of the CGU.
-The carrying amount of the CGU (RUB323,112 thousand) was determined to be higher than its recoverable amount (RUB122,078 thousand) and an impairment loss of RUB201,034 thousand was recognized during the year ended 31 December 2022 (the year ended 31 December 2021: nil).
+The carrying amount of the CGU (RUB323,112 thousand) was determined to be higher than its recoverable amount (RUB122,078 thousand) and an impairment loss of RUB201,034 thousand was recognized during the year ended 31 December 2022.

 The impairment loss was allocated to goodwill.